 Total is at the cutting edge of LNG shipping technology, a strategic part of opening new, more commercially attractive routes and shipping LNG to destinations that are more difficult to access.

 - The Group has worked with its partners to study and coordinate the design for the first LNG ice-breakers, a global innovation.
 These ARC7, winterized, double-acting vessels have a strengthened hull and a capacity of 170,000 m3.
 Each vessel is equipped with three 15 MW azimuth thrusters.
 They are capable of breaking 2.1-meter-thick ice when proceeding astern.
-A total of 15 new generation LNG carriers will be commissioned.
-This unprecedented mode of transport will be used to ship Arctic LNG all year round.

 - An innovative shipment solution has been implemented to export Arctic LNG from Yamal LNG to Asia all year round: transshipment.
 LNG ice-breakers are the best solution for short ice-covered routes.
 Their cargo is therefore transshipped onto conventional vessels in Northern Europe to optimize the shipping process, either from one docked vessel to another or via an onshore buffer storage tank.
 Transshipment becomes a routine operation at several LNG terminals, including those at Zeebrugge, Belgium and Dunkirk, France.